 Figure: The Branding settings adjusted to match the WoodWing brand.

-Changing the background image of the Sign In page
+Changing the background of the Sign In page

-The background image that is shown on the Sign In page can be replaced with a custom image or removed so that a solid gray background is shown.
+The background image that is shown on the Sign In page can be replaced by a custom image.

 The default image is stored in the following location: